Question: What can I do if my data (projects, resources, allocations, etc.) is lost or overwritten?

 With this option, however, the system-wide configuration (project phases, custom project fields,...) cannot be recovered.

-Recovery through Our Customer Success Team (Data and Configuration, not for On-Premise)
+Recovery through Our Customer Success Team (not for On-Premise)

-In case of data loss your Customer Success Team at Meisterplan can completely restore your data from the backups that are automatically created in our infrastructure.
+In case of data loss we can restore most of your data from the backups that are automatically created in our infrastructure and provide it to you as an Excel file.
 The prerequisite for this is that you have licensed Meisterplan as Software as a Service (SaaS) and do not host it in your own environment ("On-Premise").

 If you are interested in purchasing this method of recovery, please contact our support team and provide the following information: